schlotg/viage/docs/api.md

 this.attachments.container will contain the element specified above.

 ### release(): void
-This called by the system and can be called manually to destroy and cleanup the component.
+This function is called by the system and can be called manually to destroy and cleanup the component.
 This will release any references to other components and call a destroy function in the class if it exists.

 ### attach(attachPoint: HTMLElement | string, replace?: boolean)
 Attach allows a component attach itself to another element.
 You can pass in the element to attach to, or a selector string.
 The optional replace parameter replaces the inner contents of an element, otherwise it is appended to the end.